 Why encourage external voting?

 The awards are aimed at celebrating success and to encourage participation by wider, external audiences.
 Any publicity generated will raise awareness and advocacy for the three professional sectors.
-While initial publicity may be local rather than national, lobbying for nominated candidates will drum up interest in the award schemes.

 What will be the prize?

 Rather than a monetary prize, the awards deliver acknowledgement of achievement by peers, customers, allies and friends in an area where success and innovation is seldom recognised.
 The awards are high quality trophies and will remain permanently with the recipients.
 Remember: great achievers inspire and encourage the whole profession.
 Let’s celebrate them.
-Your nominations will help to develop advocacy for the sector and make a difference to archivists, conservators and records managers nationwide.

-For examples of previous winners, please click here:
+For the 2018 winners, please click here: